O = require 'omicron'

 break

-@let key, value
+@let key, valuedelete

-Removes a property from this
+Removes a property from this state’s data storage, provided that this is

 mutable.